fertrig/trigoso.xyz/static/resume.md

 Managed hard memory requirements imposed by iOS.
 Used AI coding assistants: Github Copilot and Cursor.

+Fully remote role, worked with 3 other senior developers, reported directly to CTO.
 Exceeded very high expectations.

 ### Monarch
-_Principal Developer • April 2020 - Present • [monarchapp.io](https://monarchapp.io)_
+_Principal Developer • April 2020 - June 2024 • [monarchapp.io](https://monarchapp.io)_

-Created and built Monarch, an open source developer tool.
+**Created and built Monarch, an open source developer tool.**
+**Built desktop apps and command-line tools for macOS, Windows, and Linux using Dart, Flutter, Swift, and C++.**

 Designed and developed the Monarch developer experience using first principles.
 Designed the Monarch architecture within tight budget and technical constraints.
 Researched and prototyped very difficult technical solutions.

-Used Dart and Flutter to build and test various components: CLI, build scripts, web server, packages, gRPC clients and servers, code generation, samples, etc.
+Used Dart and Flutter to build various components: CLI, build scripts, web server, packages, gRPC clients and servers, code generation, samples, etc.
 Used low-level APIs from both Flutter and the Flutter Engine.
 Learned Swift and C++ to program features on all 3 major operating systems.
 Learned UIKIt on macOS, Win32 on Windows, and GTK on Linux.